DHTMLX/docs-suite/docs/grid/usage_history.md

 ### Checking History module state

-You can check whether the `History` module is disabled, using the [`isDisabled()`](grid/api/history/isdisabled_method.md) method of the `history` object.
-It returns `true`, if the module is disabled and `false`, if it is enabled.
+You can check whether the `History` module is disabled with the [`isDisabled()`](grid/api/history/isdisabled_method.md) method of the `history` object.
+It returns `true` if the module is disabled and `false` if it is enabled.
 The following example shows checking the module's state after disabling it:

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {